thestorefront/FastAPI/README.md

 In only a few lines of code you can decide which fields you wish to expose to your endpoint, any filters you wish to run the data through, and create your controller.

+# Preview

+You can preview a live example of FastAPI at http://fastapi.herokuapp.com/

+The repository is located at [thestorefront/fastapi_example](http://github.com/thestorefront/fastapi_example)

 # Requirements